GamesAreReallyFun/Hjs-Cracked-GAG-Macro/README.md

 #### 🛡️ Is this a virus?

 Nope.
-You can check the code yourself—it's the same as [Virage’s](https://github.com/VirageRoblox/Virage-Grow-A-Garden-Macro), just with `VerifyOwnership()` bypassed.
+You can check the code yourself.

 ## Support